 Chores help children:

 - Become “stakeholders.”
-When your child does some of the tasks that keep the household running, he makes a real investment in your home.
+When your child does some of the tasks that keep the household running, they make a real investment in your home.
 A child who swept out the front hall is less likely to walk through it in muddy soccer cleats.

 - Develop skills.
-Each time you give your child a new chore, he learns how to do the job and also learns skills he’ll use throughout his life.
+Each time you give your child a new chore, they learn how to do the job and also learns the skills they’ll use throughout life.

 - Understand that the world doesn’t revolve around them.
 We all know people who expect others to clean up the messes they make.
 Your child won’t grow up to become one of those people.

 - Learn to work well with others.
 If you have more than one child, ask them to do a chore together.
 Or, encourage them to create a weekly chore chart and alternate responsibilities.